as a partner for the security and stability of Europe, its neighbourhood, and other regions of the world

 RELEVANCE: What relevance does Kazakhstan have for Germany with regards to “the security and stability of Europe, its neighbourhood, and other regions of the world?"

 Pursuing a multi-vector policy, the country’s leadership has built close economic and political ties to its big neighbours Russia and China, but also to the US and the European Union as well as to the Arab world, Turkey, South Corea, Iran and others.
 By now, Kazakhstan has also established diplomatic relations to many countries in Africa and South America.
-For Kazakhstan, there is no alternative to its multi-vector policy.
-The country needs to come up with a response to China’s Belt and Road Initiative.
-Germany and the European Union need to offer a clear strategy of cooperation to those countries that are wooed by China or that are already part of the initiative, in order to curb the growing Chinese geopolitical influence.
-Other important geopolitical issues are the competition for power between China, Russia and the US, with particular emphasis on the Russian influence on the region, as well as islamism and terrorism.
+For Kazakhstan, there is no alternative to its multi-vector policy, especially in light of the current war in Ukraine.
+The policy of neutrality has paid off.
+Now, the country does not only need to come up with a response to China’s Belt and Road Initiative, but must also strive to become an alternative to Russia in security and economic matters for Europe and Germany.
+Germany and the European Union need to offer a clear strategy of cooperation to those countries that are wooed by China or that are already part of the initiative, in order to curb the growing Chinese and Russian geopolitical influence.

 Kazakhstan has signed an Enhanced Partnership and Cooperation Agreement with the European Union, which took effect on 1 March, 2020.
 The new agreement does not only deal with economic questions, but also extends to cooperation in international security aspects.
 For Germany and the European Union, therefore, Kazakhstan remains the anchor of stability in security policy matters in Central Asia.